ekirin/newhost2/README.md

 ###### Reactive development platform
 This project based on <a href="http://vertx.io" target="_black">vert.x</a> toolkit to simplify web development.
 <br/>

 Newhost2 lets you to develop web applications with minimal effort.
-You just define a controller class for your route by annotation and that's all.
+You just define a controller class for your route by an annotation and that's all.

 # Controller example